MSCI-245-342/multiuser-lab-assignment/instructions.md

 has_secure_password
 ```

-this ads two virtual fields to the User model: `password` and `password_confirmation`.
+this adds two virtual fields to the User model: `password` and `password_confirmation`.

 In the database, we need to add a single "password_digest" column to the users table to hold the hashed password: